6529-Collections/nextgen/docs/setter-functions.md

 ### How to set various collection minting phases?

-<b>Purpose:</b> The <i>setCollectionPhases(..)</i> allows you to set the start and endtimes for allowlist and public minting.
+<b>Purpose:</b> The <i>setCollectionPhases(..)</i> function allows you to set the start and endtimes for allowlist and public minting.
 In addition for the allowlist minting you need to set the MerkleRoot that will be used for verification purposes when the allowlist minting is active.

 <b>Notes:</b>
 * This function can be called by the contract deployer or a contract administrator or a collection administrator.